OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 ### Goals

-Success in software comes from knowing where the finish line is in any endeavour.
+Success in software comes from knowing where the finish line is.
 How will you know if you have succeeded?
 Success isn't just having some new software.
 This holds true if you are defining a whole new architecture, or just building a small feature.
 If you don't know where you are going, any road will get you there - and we don't want to arrive at just anywhere, we want to succeed!

 After initial collaboration with our primary stakeholders, and with Paul, our CEO, we agreed on the following sets of goals for the new steps architecture: